 Brenda drove her 1969 Camaro through four rounds of eliminations at the NHRA Jegs Cajun Sports Nationals in Belle Rose, Louisiana to claim her second NHRA Class Win.
 With nine cars, C/SA was one of the largest classes.
 In the main eliminator Brenda went to the second round when after treeing her oppo-nent by over a tenth, the engine broke a 9/16 inch exhaust rocker arm stud followed by an intake rocker arm.
 Brenda wisely con-ceded the race to prevent more damage.

+As you can imagine, living in the south, our off season is very short.
+It seems like we were just at the NHRA Divisional Race in Reynolds, Georgia.
+But, of course that was last October!
 Our first race of the season will be the NHRA Divisional race in Orlando, Florida on February 10th.
 The weekend after, we head to the Gainesville Divisional Race.
 Then it’s a weekend off, followed by the Valdosta Divisional and the GatorNationals.